deadex-ng/apzu-etl/README.md

 java -jar petl.jar
 ```

+# Troubleshooting

+1. Could not acquire change log lock.
+   - after launching petl the following error would be displayed:
+     ```bash
+      org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'liquibase' defined in class path resource [org/springframework/boot/autoconfigure/liquibase/LiquibaseAutoConfiguration$LiquibaseConfiguration.class]: Invocation of init method failed; nested exception is liquibase.exception.LockException: Could not acquire change log lock.
+Currently locked by 25.60.164.30 (25.60.164.30) since 9/13/23 11:33 AM
+     ```
+     - "This happens sometimes if the system shuts down unexpectedly or another issue occurs when liquibase is updating, and the record that it writes to the PETL_DATABASE_CHANGE_LOG_LOCK table to indicate it is in the process of updating never gets reset.
+For Malawi, we use the default PETL configuration which connects to an H2 database for storing job execution history. "
+     - To fix this problem, just delete all files(petl H2 database files) in the /opt/petl/data/ and restart petl
+     - more details about this problem at https://pihemr.atlassian.net/browse/MLW-1560

 # Pentaho Jobs and Transforms

 The "jobs/pentaho" directory represent the core Pentaho ETL jobs that are executed.
 These are made up of: